 - 2.)
 As indicated in the Special Instructions area, disconnect any probes currently connected to the system and make sure that nothing is touching the probe connectors. - 3.)
-Under the Special Instructions area, activate the Loops checkbox and select the required number of Loops from the combo box. - Start 4.)
+Under the Special Instructions area, activate the Loops checkbox and select the required number of Loops from the combo box. - 4.)
 Adjacent to On Fail, select either Stop or Continue, as required.
 Stopping on failure enables you to review a failed test, the moment it fails.
-Alternatively, you may prefer testing to continue on failure and later you may review the report.
+Alternatively, you may prefer testing to continue on failure and later you may review the report. - 5.)
+Trackball to the Start button and press Set.